 It is fair to say I love books, and books of many genres.
 A number of years ago, I decided to study American history by reading presidential biographies – in order.
 I stalled at Polk, and need to get back to my project, and without regressing and reading the newest biography of Washington, Adams or Jefferson, not to mention Lincoln or Teddy Roosevelt.
 So many new and fantastic books are written every year that it is impossible to keep up; I just keep filling my shelves.

 In 2018, our family moved to a new apartment, which although large, was lacking in personality.
 For the living room, we designed custom wall-mounted bookcases to house our books, which have become the main decorative element.
 Books add color and warmth, and activate a somewhat awkward and unremarkable space in our home.
-At DFA, we have a volume titled Living with Books, a design book dedicated to rooms where books are the dominant decorative theme.
+At DFA, we have a volume titled Living with Books (Octopus Publishing Group, 1992), a design book dedicated to rooms where books are the dominant decorative theme.
 Whether people shelve their books by color, or by size, by subject or alphabetically, books highlight a homeowner’s’ personality.
-Some are messy, some are austere, some (like me) have OCD; but whatever their quirks, readers make for good company.
+Some are messy, some are austere, some (like mine) exhibit OCD; but whatever their quirks, readers make for good company.

-If you are interested in the books that have contributed most to my thoughts and writings, please visit my reading list.
+If you are interested in the books that have contributed most to my thoughts and writings, my reading list follows: